 Pre-printed labels allow you to pilot or change supplier instantly without configuration changes.
 Forms Plus simply collaborate with your courier to gain the number ranges for the associated labels and away we go.

-Listed below are a number of the different types of barcodes we regularly see in the industry, to understand more take a moment to see how and where these labels work across the different industries.
+Listed below are a number of the different types of barcodes we regularly see in the industry, to understand more take a moment to see how and where these Barcoded Labels work across the different industries.

 Aztec codes are 2D barcodes used by the transportation industry, particularly for tickets and airline boarding passes.
 The barcodes can still be decoded even if they have bad resolution, making them useful both when tickets are printed poorly and when they’re presented on a phone.
 In addition, they can take up less space than other matrix barcodes because they don’t require a surrounding blank “quiet zone,” unlike some other 2D barcode types.
 These are generally used across transport companies for deliveries.